Groups petition FDA to require labeling of GMO food

 The CFS and the Center for Environmental Health have been calling on food companies that make frozen and/or canned corn to boycott the new corn, which is not labeled as genetically altered.

-Monsanto and other biotech seed companies oppose labeling and say the crops and foods made from genetically modified seeds are indistinguishable from non-GMO foods in composition, nutrition and safety.

-"The safety and benefits of genetically modified crops are well established," Monsanto spokesman Thomas Helscher told Reuters.

-The action against FDA by CFS is backed by a coalition of about 350 organizations that include representatives of the healthcare industry, consumer advocates, environmentalists, food and farming organizations and businesses.
+The action against FDA by CFS is backed by a coalition of more than 200 organizations that include representatives of the healthcare industry, consumer advocates, environmentalists, food and farming organizations, businesses, and faith-based groups.

-Horizon Organic, one of the country's largest suppliers of organic milk and several other organic organizations, are part of the effort, as is The Rural Advancement Foundation International nonprofit policy group, and Food & Water Watch consumer rights group in Washington.

 In addition to the legal petition, the coalition also launched a website petition campaign on Tuesday to encourage consumers to pressure the FDA on the labeling issue.
 The coalition argues that many other developed countries such as the 15 nations in the European Union, Japan, Australia, Brazil, Russia and China, have laws requiring labeling of genetically engineered foods.
 A majority of U.S. consumers wants such labeling as well, according to polls.